Clare Barrington, Ph.D., MPH, Associate Professor, Health Behavior

 Clare Barrington studies how social and structural factors affect health and health behaviors with a focus on chronic diseases, including HIV and diabetes, in Latin America and the Caribbean.
 She also leads the qualitative components of mixed methods impact evaluations of health and development programs.

 Barrington will continue to conduct mixed-methods research to improve understanding of the long-term experiences of key populations living with HIV in Latin America and Latinos in North Carolina.
 She is also integrating focused assessment of violence into her work in Ghana, where she will lead a follow-up study on the pathways between participation in a cash transfer program and intimate partner violence with support from the International Food Policy and Research Institute.
 In Guatemala, she is working closely with a community-based sexual health clinic, Colectivo Amigos Contra el SIDA (CAS), to improve access to sexual health services for MSM.
-She was recently awarded an R21 from the Fogarty International Center to work with a community-based sexual health clinic, Colectivo Amigos Contra el SIDA (CAS), to develop innovative approaches to promoting pre-exposure prophylaxis (PrEP).
-She will extend her qualitative work on diabetes and stress to the Galapagos islands of Ecuador and plans to quantitatively assess diabetes stress as well as structural determinants of diabetes management behaviors.
+She is is leading an R21 from the Fogarty International Center to work with a community-based sexual health clinic, Colectivo Amigos Contra el SIDA (CAS), to develop innovative approaches to promoting pre-exposure prophylaxis (PrEP).